 your computer’s USB port.

-As a first step, you’ll need to connect your MIDI instrument (say for example a keyboard or an e-piano) via USB or via a MIDI cable with an audio interface.
+As a first step, you’ll need to connect your MIDI instrument (say for example a keyboard) via USB or via a MIDI cable with an audio interface.

 Then, you start the FORTE program.
 In the main menu “Options”, select “MIDI In”.
 You’ll find your MIDI instrument listed as “Default Recording Device”.